 Maybe.
 I don't care.

 Not this time.

-If liberals want to show me that they'll apply integrity to the political process (they can start with giving a damn about Hillary's emails) maybe we can revisit this issue.
+If liberals want to show me that they'll apply integrity to the political process (they can start with giving a single damn about the IRS blocking right-leaning groups) maybe we can revisit this issue.
 But on this issue, shame will not work.
 Talk of duty and responsibility and "good governance" would have worked if I thought they were more than a rhetorical flourish to get me to agree with them.